burchill/webcomic_crawler/notes.md

 If you want to get TONS of webcomics incredibly rapidly (perhaps without the intelligent part of any of this), then check out [http://www.webtoons.com/en/](http://www.webtoons.com/en/).
 They're all on the same system, so it'll be darn easy to get data from them.

-## Unread new/comments ---------------------------------------------------
+## Unread new/comments ------------------------------------------

 Ok, given that you suck at Python evidently, let's focus on getting some preliminary data first and then you can get working on the model in R or something.
-The problem with using webtoons is that we don't know

 ## Small mini-projects